The world of superheroes has all types. Some gain their powers through Training from Hell

 - In One Piece, Blackbeard attacks Newgate with his darkness power, gloating about how it will nullify his earthquake ability... quite forgetting that he is facing the 18 foot tall World's Strongest Man with an even longer bisento.

 - Uryuu sacrifices his power to defeat Mayuri Kurotsuchi and is left as a normal human at the end of the Soul Society arc.
 He wasn't happy about the power drain but felt compelled by honor to do whatever it took to win.
-Uryuu's resourceful enough to fight Hollows even without his powers but eventually his father restores his powers and then some.
+Uryuu's strangely capable of fighting hollows even without his powers, but particularly potent captain-class hollows would have killed him if not for his father's intervention.
+His father makes the decision to restore his powers accordingly.

 - Since Uryuu is Ichigo's Foil, this ends up Foreshadowing what happens to Ichigo at the end of the Deicide arc: he sacrifices his power in order to defeat Aizen, and spends the Time Skip before the Fullbring Arc Brought Down To Badass, with only physical strength and reflexes to rely on.
 He can still wipe the floor with pretty much any normal human, and he does get his powers back by the end of the arc.